davilucena222/todolist/README.md

 # todolist with Java Spring Boot

 <p>
   A to-do list application with Java and framework Spring Boot, a simple crud that allows the user to register, update, create, and update the tasks.
+Each method has its own route to handle the requests and the response.
 </p>

 # Technologies used in the development